binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 #### Password-less sudo

-Add the password to the default user.
+Add a password to the default user.

 We have covered the people aspects, along with exploitation techniques of Weak Password Strategies, in the People chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/)